 - Mental and emotional stress and trauma

-You might also be eligible for compensation for any in-home medical or domestic assistance your injuries require as well as any necessary assistive medical devices.
+You might also be eligible for compensation for any in-home medical or domestic assistance your injuries require and any necessary assistive medical devices.
 When your legal team is preparing your case for settlement negotiations or court, they will use your proof of income, car accident report, and other documents to establish your claim and validate its monetary value.

 Your Case File Might Help Build Your Case

-The case file your legal team builds on your behalf might play a significant role in supporting your potential right to compensation.
-It may contain your medical records that prove the extent of any injuries you sustained as well as your medical bills, which can help document the cost of treating your injuries.
+The case file your legal team builds on your behalf might significantly support your potential right to compensation.
+It may contain your medical records that prove the extent of any injuries you sustained and your medical bills.
+These can help document the cost of treating your injuries.